Skip to main content

 What kinds of special activities will happen in the courses?

-The signature course, DC Up Close: Policy, Politics, and Power will integrate guest speakers and visits to government and cultural sites, led by course faculty and staff.
-The course is co-taught by longtime Cornell in Washington faculty member, David Silbey, and Brooks School Professor of the Practice and 8-term former US Congressman Steve Israel.
+The signature course, DC Up Close: Policy, Politics, and Power will integrate guest speakers and visits to policy-involved organizations, such as: non-profits, think tanks, and governmental organizations, etc. The course is taught by longtime Cornell in Washington faculty member and Brooks School Professor of the Practice, Dr. David Silbey.

 What academic support will there be for these courses?